ResidualSensitivitySIGMOD2021/MaterialsRequired/README.md

 ## About The Project
-We implement the algorithms to get residual sensitivity and elastic sensitivity for multi-way join query and we demo our implementations on 8 experimental queries shown in our paper.
-Here, two datasets: TPC-H dataset and Facebook ego-network dataset are provided.
-The algorithm to calculate residual sensitivity/elastic sensitivity contains two parts: collecting required TE's(mf's) and computing residual sensitivity/elstic sensitivity based on the collected information.
+We implement the algorithms to get residual sensitivity and elastic sensitivity for multi-way join query and we demo our implementations on 8 experimental queries as shown in our paper.
+Here, two datasets: TPC-H dataset and Facebook ego-network dataset are used.
 Here we provide codes to realize three main functions:

 + Import/Export data to/from database;
 + Demo the algorithm to compute residual sensitivity/elastic sensitivity given one query;